vangelor/DownSpot/README.md

-Gets the tracks inside a spotify playlist, searches them on youtube, gets the audio from youtube and converts it to mp3.
+Gets the tracks inside a spotify playlist, searches them on youtube, gets the audio from youtube and converts it to mp3;
+Creates a folder inside the Downloads folder with the name of the playlist.

 Must have installed Node.js, npm and rpm.